Curation & Interpretative Design

 ‘Turtle has managed to massage the modern curiosity of celebrity, scandal, rogues and nostalgia into …. something utterly unique in the online world: it makes history, and genealogy, cool.
 He is a walking encyclopedia of the kind of information that gets people curious.
 His stories are bait for anyone keen on Ireland as somewhere to visit.’

-Projects include a tourism destination feasibility study in the Lingaun Valley region with Kilkenny LEADER Partnership, storytelling workshops for Wexford County Council and ongoing consultancy work for First Western and Fáilte Ireland with clients such as Mosse Pottery.
+Turtle has worked with the Hidden Story, providing consultancy services to tourism businesses and communities, including storytelling training, destination development and mentoring.
+Projects include a tourism destination feasibility study in the Lingaun Valley region with Kilkenny LEADER Partnership, storytelling workshops for Wexford County Council and consultancy work for First Western and Fáilte Ireland with clients such as Mosse Pottery.

 Testimonials – Distilling Knowledge